munyeshurie/taxi-app/README.md

 # taxi-app

-A modern taxi booking application.
+A modern new taxi booking application.